manuelbieh/react-book/basics/forms.md

 ## Uncontrolled Components

 **Uncontrolled components** can take two different forms.
 First, plain form elements can be rendered which are processed server-side and do not interact with React at any time.
 The form is completely static so to say.
-React does **not intervene** if this is what's wanted and allows the developer to develop **freely**.
+React does **not intervene** if this is what is wanted, and allows the developer to **freely** choose an approach.

 But uncontrolled components could also still interact with React, which is the second form of an **uncontrolled component**.
 This variation of an uncontrolled component writes changes of the form element **into React state** either to validate data in the background or to render the data in a different place.
 Changes that have been made to the state in React in different parts of the application do not directly influence the form fields.